cma2015/easyMF/tutorial/TAMF-user-manual.md

   ![Upload regular file](https://github.com/cma2015/TAMF/blob/master/TAMF_images/13.png)

-- **Arabidopsis thaliana (Default)**
+- ***Arabidopsis thaliana* (Default)**

-  For this function, we provided a built-in gene expression with 1096 samples and 20356 genes in Arabidopsis thaliana obtained from [He et *al*., 2016](https://onlinelibrary.wiley.com/doi/abs/10.1111/tpj.13175), see following figure to see how to use this function:
+  For this function, we provided a built-in gene expression with 1096 samples and 20356 genes in *Arabidopsis thaliana* obtained from [He et *al*., 2016](https://onlinelibrary.wiley.com/doi/abs/10.1111/tpj.13175), see following figure to see how to use this function:

   ![Upload regular file](https://github.com/cma2015/TAMF/blob/master/TAMF_images/5.png)

 - **Fetch from Key Words**
-  In this function, users can input **Key words** they are interested, then TAMF will fetch the GSM accessions through **Key Words** input by users (see following pictures to see corresponding input and output).
+  In this function, users can input **Key Words** they are interested, then TAMF will fetch the GSM accessions through **Key Words** input by users (see following pictures to see corresponding input and output).

     **Input:** **words**: input the key words in the box.